fjhenigman/angle/doc/DebuggingTips.md

 The problem with ANGLE is that it exposes the same symbols as the OpenGL driver so apitrace captures the entry point calls intended for ANGLE and reroutes them to the OpenGL driver.
 In order to avoid this problem, use the following:

-1. Compile ANGLE as a static library so that it doesn't get shadowed by apitrace's shim using the `-D angle_gl_library_type=static_library` gyp flag.
+1. Link your application against the static ANGLE libraries (libGLESv2_static and libEGL_static) so they don't get shadowed by apitrace's shim.
 2. Ask apitrace to explicitly load the driver instead of using a dlsym on the current module.
 Otherwise apitrace will use ANGLE's symbols as the OpenGL driver entrypoint (causing infinite recursion).
 To do this you must point an environment variable to your GL driver.
 For example: `export TRACE_LIBGL=/usr/lib/libGL.so.1`.
 You can find your libGL with `ldconfig -p | grep libGL`.
 3. Link ANGLE against libGL instead of dlsyming the symbols at runtime; otherwise ANGLE won't use the replaced driver entry points.
 This can be done by adding `-D angle_link_glx=1`.